Your guide to losing weight with Hypothyroidism…

 The best source of Vitamin D to help cure hypothyroidism comes from natural sunlight.
 Vitamin D is necessary for normal thyroid hormone production.

-2. You may need more L-tyrosine
+2. L-tyrosine

 4. Avoid Chlorine & Fluoride